IBM/AI-on-Power-Level3/docs/lab-setup.md

 ### Reauthenticating for CLI access

-!!! note "RE-AUTHENTICATING in case you lose CLI access"
+!!! note "REAUTHENTICATING in case you lose CLI access"

     In case you lose access to the OpenShift cluster and need to reauthenticate using the CLI, which is possible in case your reservation expires and/or your CLI window terminated for some reason, please follow the above steps again to get back your `oc` CLI authenticated to the OpenShift cluster